Analysis | Seeing Black Americans take the coronavirus vaccine could encourage more members of that community to do the same

 With that in mind, Yves Duroseau, who is Black, became the first physician to receive the vaccine in the United States on Monday, hoping to help ease the Black community’s anxiety.

-And during an event held this month by the National Urban League, a civil rights organization, Anthony S. Fauci, the country’s leading infectious diseases expert, noted the role of Black scientists in the development of the Moderna vaccine, one of two vaccines that were granted emergency use authorization from the U.S. Food and Drug Administration.
+And during an event held this month by the National Urban League, a civil rights organization, Anthony S. Fauci, the country’s leading infectious-disease expert, noted the role of Black scientists in the development of the Moderna vaccine, one of two vaccines that were granted emergency use authorization from the U.S. Food and Drug Administration.

 He said: